Monday, Monday (4)

 though I neither knew nor made any effort to discover the identity of the two buildings.

 I felt like I’d been walking uphill for an hour – and even if that wasn’t precisely true, my thighs were screaming at me as though it was.
 But more persistent than that was the nagging sense that I was missing something.
 Shortly before I reached my destination it came into focus.
-I was sad that this second Monday would be my last.
+I was sad that this second Monday would be my last in Lisboa.

 By the time I reached the garden, my primary thought was to sit and rest.
 While resting, the unbidden thought came that between my tired legs and my wistful state of mind, I needed no one to tell me why I don’t like Mondays or, more specifically, this Monday.